codewars/docs/content/authoring/kata/floating-point.md

 - If the kata task is related to decimal numbers (for example monetary values), you can use decimal types, for example `java.math.BigDecimal` in Java, `decimal` in C#, `decimal` module in Python, etc.
 - If domain of your kata is limited to rational numbers, storing values as a pair of integers (numerator, denominator) can help.
 Python provides a `fractions` module which offers such types out of the box, and Haskell has `Rational`.

+You should always consult documentation of your [language](/languages/) and available libraries to know what are possible options.

 ## Further reading